JoonDong2/react-native-observable-list/README.md

 # react-native-observable-list

+This library was developed as a replacement for the browser's IntersectionObserver API.

 It provides item tracking functionality for lists that offer an `onViewableItemsChanged` callback with the type `({viewableItems: ViewToken[]}) => void` and a `renderItem` property with the type `({item: ItemT, index: number}) => React.ReactElement`.

 - Nesting ([Example1](#example1-nesting))